 Stay up-to-date with our monthly e-newsletter and email updates.

-Prior to founding Critical Exposure, our founders worked in education policy, teaching and community organizing, and we have both been life-long photography enthusiasts.
-Through our experiences in education and education advocacy, we found that, while the students in low-income public schools were often discussed, analyzed, and critiqued, they were rarely asked to contribute to the conversation.
-Assumptions have been made on their behalf for decades.
-When crucial decisions were made that would affect the education and future of these students, their voices were blatantly absent.
-The injustices of the education system against youth were being allowed to continue and worsen, in part due to the country’s ability to turn a blind eye to the conditions in schools serving low-income children.
+While the students in low-income public schools are often discussed, analyzed, and critiqued, they are rarely asked to contribute to the conversation.
+The injustices of the education system against low-income and minority youth are being allowed to continue and worsen, in part due to the country’s ability to turn a blind eye to the conditions in their schools.

 We believe that young people have a unique perspective on education and should be included in the decision-making process and be able to hold public officials accountable for meeting their needs.
 Read more about our values here.